MarkoSagadin/MicroML/README.md

 Congrats!
 You just ran your first neural net on a microcontroller!

-## <a name="Cifar-example"></a> Cifar example
+## <a name="Cifar-example"></a> CIFAR example

 Start with this example only after you completed TensorFlow setup and libopencm3 setup.

-This example runs a simple, 3 classes, image classification model that was trained on cifar dataset.
+This example runs a simple, 3 classes, image classification model that was trained on CIFAR dataset.
 It must be mentioned that the point of this example was not to create a very accurate model, but to ensure that I can create a simple model in Google Colab, convert it, quantize it and then run it on a microcontroller.

-Example loads cifar model and runs inference on six pictures.
-It outputs class probability for picture and how long did inference take.
+The example loads CIFAR model and runs inference on six pictures.
+It outputs class probability for each picture and how long did inference take.

 If you want to see program in action but you do not have a microcontroller near you, you have to run this in root directory of MicroML: